CuboidRaptor/dotfiles/README.md

 # dotfiles
-my .dotfiles omg crazy \
+my dotfiles omg crazy \
-note to self: ./shims is pasted from /shim, *not* symlinked, so it needs to be updated manually because I don't wanna deal with permissions
+just a warning to people who might want to copy this: this repo is quite unstable, and I don't necessarily test everything before commit because it's my personal dotfiles repo so just be wary